 By day: You might see a solitary leopard warming himself in the early morning sun’s rays, lions lying on the sandy riverbed with full stomachs from the night’s kill or herds of elephants striping trees for the succulent inner core.
 There is so much to enthral you here.

-By night: You might see, the regal Kudu males (antelope with the spiral horns) which spook easily; the cute Steenbok or the herds of Impala with eyes that twinkle brightly under the spotlight.
-Dark shapes of buffalo and elephant are commonplace and sometimes we even catch a glimpse of the silhouetted shape of a rhino vanishing into the scrub.
+By night: You might see, the regal Kudu males (antelope with spiral horns) which spook easily; the cute Steenbok or the herds of Impala with eyes that twinkle brightly under the spotlight.
+Dark shapes of buffalo and elephants are commonplace and sometimes we even catch a glimpse of the silhouetted shape of a rhino vanishing into the scrub.

 Driving off a mud map at night sure tunes up your sense of direction.
 After two weeks of driving around the 3000 hectares, you might think that the bush tracks about the hills should start to look familiar – well, let me tell you, not at night.